What’s the oldest language in the world?

 The Cypro-Minoan syllabary

-It’s impossible to know for sure where our languages will go from here, or what sorts of discoveries remain to be made.
+It’s impossible to know for sure where our languages will go from here, or what sorts of discoveries remain.
 What we can be certain of, is that change is inevitable.
 No language is entirely static, and it’s impossible to keep them from influencing one another as globalization and technology bring us ever closer together.
-But we ought to treasure our linguistic heritage and celebrate its diversity.
+We ought to treasure our linguistic heritage and celebrate its diversity.